SofiaInchausti/react-native-project/README.md

 - Delete QR pressing the trash botton

 Tests:
--Located in the root of the project run in your terminal npm run test
+- Located in the root of the project run in your terminal npm run test

 <h3>Screen presentation</h3>